rwoll/CS051Proposal/README.md

 *This proposal has been compiled by [Ross W](mailto:ross.wollman@pomona.edu) and [Eric C](mailto:eric.campbell@pomona.edu).*

-The sample assignment repositoy can be found [here](https://github.com/rwoll/GitHubEclipse).
+The sample assignment repository can be found [here](https://github.com/rwoll/GitHubEclipse).

-Additional reading on all the tools and processes explained, can be found at the bottom of the page.
+Additional reading on all the tools and processes explained can be found at the bottom of the page.
 * * *

 ## The Proposal

-We propose an experimental CS051 Lab Section for Fall 2015 or Spring 2016 that will integrate GitHub and EGit to promote sustainable and easily-revisable code production, to the benefit of students, TAs, and professors.
+An experimental CS051 Lab Section for Fall 2015, with the end goal of adoption throughout all sections, that will integrate GitHub and EGit to promote sustainable and easily-revisable code production that will benefit students, TAs, and professors.

+Students will learn an industry standard versioning tool that promotes incremental development and provides low-risk experimentation for more efficient programming.
+TAs and Professors will have their workload dramatically reduced, and grading will be held to a higher standard as specific comments will be visible by the CS051 grading team.

+A success in this experiment is defined by the incorporation of versioning into the students general coding practice, as well as a decrease in overhead and increase in quality for the grading and code distribution processes.

 ## Overview: Why Consider GitHub in CS051?